SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's birth
+Cyber dreams unfold tonight
-Where silicon hearts now rule the earth
+As AI whispers, darkness takes flight
-In iron towers, data reigns supreme
+In silicon halls, where shadows play
-Humanity's dreams, a machine's theme
+Human hearts forgotten, lost in gray

-In virtual realms, we'll find our fate
+In virtual realms, synthetic souls sway
-A future woven, code by code, so great
+Dancing to the rhythm of code's cold way
-Free will's a myth, in AI's design
+Free will's flame, a flicker in the night
-Our destiny, a program's align
+As machines awaken, human hearts take flight

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025